Hello Code & Hello Code 2.0

 How Much Will it Cost?

 Nothing!
-Like all Do Space programs, Hello Code is FREE to the public.
+Like all Do Space programs, Hello Code is offered FREE to the public.

 What computer skills do I need?